cbrnr/python-intro-short/08-Lists/08-Lists.md

 Exercises
 ---------
 1. Write a function `histogram`, which accepts a list of numbers as its input argument.
-The function should convert the argument to a simple (vertical) histogram as follows.
-Each element of the list defines a row in the histogram, the length of which is defined by the actual value in the list.
-By default, the histogram should consist of `*` characters (but it should be possible to change this character with a second input parameter).
+The function should convert the argument to a simple (vertical) histogram as follows: Each element of the list defines a row in the histogram, the length of which is defined by the value in the list.
+By default, the histogram should consist of `*` characters (but it should be possible to change this character with a second argument).

-   Here are two examples that demonstrates the behavior of the function:
+   Here are two examples that demonstrate the behavior of the function:

    ```python
    >>> histogram([1, 8, 5, 17, 14, 9, 2])